Page Reviewed / Updated - October 19, 2020

 It should be noted that it is largely possible to circumvent the need for a Medical POA by writing a Living Will (also called an Advance Health Care Directive).
 In a Living Will, one essentially writes down what they would like their healthcare decisions to be should certain medical situations arise.
 However, it is impractical to capture all possible health scenarios and courses of action in a single conclusive document.
-Therefore, those creating a Living Will might best be served to also create a Medical POA to address situations not foreseen in their Living Will.
+Therefore, those creating a Living Will might best be served by creating a Medical POA to address situations not foreseen in their Living Will.

-Medical POA written with a triggering health-related event, require a doctor's opinion to attest that the triggering event has occurred.
-Once effective, the Power of Attorney remains effective until death, unless the unlikely event occurs where the triggering event is reversed.
+Medical POA written with a triggering health-related event require a doctor's opinion to attest that the triggering event has occurred.
+Once effective, the Power of Attorney remains effective until death.
+Unless the unlikely event occurs where the triggering event is reversed.
 For example, if someone unexpectedly comes out of a coma.

-Make note, the VA has its own internal policies regarding POA’s and require a particular format.
+Make note, the VA has its own internal policies about POA’s and require a particular format.
 Given this, it’s best that veterans fill out VA Form 10-0137 - “VA Advance Directive: Durable Power of Attorney for Health Care and Living Will” Form.
 Click here for this form.

 Are there healthcare decisions that cannot be transferred using a MPOA?
 Yes, there are healthcare decisions that cannot be transferred.
 However, only a few of these are relevant to elderly persons and most surround treatment for mental illness.
 Decisions that cannot be authorized include neurosurgery for mental disorders, commonly referred to as a lobotomy, and electroconvulsive therapy, commonly referred to a shock treatment.
 Also the decision maker cannot refuse comfort care, which is care that is intended to ease a dying person's pain.